johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 8 supported shader and scaling presets even easier; for example, you can execute `SetGfx ntsc35` to switch to the NTSC 3.5&times; preset.
 It's included in the downloadable shader pack.

-{{< warning >}}

-Switching between shaders and scaling factors while the emulated Amiga is running can result in WinUAE hanging if you're using ReShade and windowed of full-window mode.
-However, it works very well in fullscreen, so that's what I recommend if you're intending to switch shader presets on the fly (e.g. to set your preferred scaling factor in a game's launcher script).

-{{< /note >}}

 ## In closing